akhanalcs/selfhosted-guides/services/nzbdav/README.md

 ### 3. Update `docker-compose.yml`

 Add the Rclone sidecar service to your existing `apps/nzbdav/compose.yml`.
 This uses specific flags optimized for streaming.
+Do not add any other flags because this already contains all the necessary flags required for optimal streaming performance.

+Remember: `unnecessary flags = pitfalls`.

 ```yaml
 nzbdav_rclone: